cakesolutions/scala-kafka-client/README.md

 case class Records(offsets: Offsets, records: ConsumerRecords[K, V])
 ```

-The payload delivered to the client contains the offsets for the records sent and the ConsumerRecords,
+The payload delivered to the client contains the offsets for the records sent and the `ConsumerRecords`,
 which contains a sequence of Records for each Topic Partition.
-The ConsumerRecords can be iterated and read as described
+The `ConsumerRecords` can be iterated and read as described
 in the Kafka Client docs.
 The Offsets can be used when confirming the message to commit the offsets to Kafka.

 ### Confirm